Abedini03/CNN-Bone-Fracture-Detection/README.markdown

 ---

 ## Results
-- **Baseline Model**: High training and validation accuracy (~0.9) with low loss (~0.1), but slight fluctuations in validation loss indicate marginally less stable generalization.
+- **Baseline Model**: High training and validation accuracy (0.97) with low loss (0.1), but slight fluctuations in validation loss indicate marginally less stable generalization.
   ![baseline_model](baseline_model.png)

-- **Augmented Model**: Achieves high validation accuracy (~0.9) and low loss (~0.1) with more stable generalization, as seen in smoother validation loss trends compared to the baseline model.
+- **Augmented Model**: Achieves high validation accuracy (0.89) and low loss (0.3) with more stable generalization, as seen in smoother validation loss trends compared to the baseline model.
   ![Augmented Model](AugmentedModel.png)

 ---

 ## Conclusions
 - Developed a working CNN classifier for bone fracture detection.
-- Boosted model performance using data augmentation.
+- Applied data augmentation.
 - Preprocessed data by removing corrupted files.
 - Built a reusable image classification pipeline.
+- Augmentation did not particularly help for more generalization.

 ---